braceio/localdev/README.md

 A command line tool that maps development domains (like *.myserver.dev) to a set of servers running on localhost.
 This tool was built to dramatically reduce the pain of setting up multi-domain local development.
-It takes the place of a DNS server like Bind or dnsmasq, and a webserver like Apache or Nginx.
+It takes the place of a DNS server like Bind or dnsmasq, and a reverse proxy like Apache or Nginx.

 With localdev you can stop fussing with /etc/hosts and configuration files.
 Instead, hook-up your development servers with a single command.